 Integrity Requires Accountability

 If we look at the medical profession, we see that there is a mechanism of peer review that addresses questionable or poor practices.
-There are serious consequences for those who repeatedly violate the standards including suspension of hospital privileges and revocation of one’s license to practice.
-These review procedures are conducted by other doctors (colleagues), rather than patients (consumers.)
+There are serious consequences for those who repeatedly violate standards, including suspension of hospital privileges and revocation of one’s license to practice.
+These review procedures are conducted by other doctors (colleagues), rather than patients (consumers).
 Patients seek recourse in the legal system.
 This is in sharp contrast to our field, where we expect consumers to initiate grievances and do not encourage colleagues to protect the profession.

 Many interpreters have recounted their experiences with colleagues committing serious violations of the CPC.
 Upon questioning their reluctance to file a complaint, they may justify their inaction by expressions of fear (of reprisal, of being blacklisted, etc.), discomfort, and the amount of effort needed.
 How does this speak to our perceptions of integrity in our field?